Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

 If you have a decent amount of cash sitting in your bank then you HAVE to switch to a higher yield online bank or a high yield savings account.
 This is by far one of the easiest ways to create residual income.

 Don’t get me wrong… This alone won’t make you rich.

 But if you could be earning 200x more interest, wouldn’t that be a major win?

-We just set up an account with CIT bank’s “Savings Builder Account” that is earning us a whopping 2.45% in interest!
+I just set up an account with CIT bank’s “Savings Builder Account” that is earning me a whopping 2.45% in interest!
 It was super easy to set up and I HIGHLY recommend them.
-That is 245x what we were making at Wells Fargo.
+That is 245x what I was making at Wells Fargo.

 If you had $10,000 in savings, over ten years you could either have earned $100 in interest OR $2773.

 Make the switch today and earn residual income by signing up with CIT Bank’s Savings Builder Account!